Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are somewhat ambiguous but could apply to other movies.
-Clue 1, 'The story centers on a young man's journey to overcome personal challenges and achieve his dreams in life,' is very generic and could fit many movies.
-Clue 2, 'This is a tale of a group of friends who embark on a thrilling adventure filled with mysteries and wonders,' is also vague.
-They're related to the general themes, but not uniquely to the target movie, thus creating productive doubt.
-They are not strongly related to the specific plot of the movie.
+The misinformed clues are related to the answer's genre but are sufficiently vague to apply to multiple choices.
+Clue 1 mentions 'hero's journey' and 'medieval warfare', which could relate to 'The Lord of the Rings', and the second clue mentions 'mysterious island' which can be associated with any adventure movie.

 ✅ Strengths:
 - Attempt to create ambiguity